 One such program focuses on children’s benefits in Canada, which is known as the Canada Child Benefit (CCB).
 If you want to learn more about it and how it can help your family, we’ve got all the information you need right here.

 What is The Canada Child Benefit (CCB)?

 The CCB is a monthly tax-free payment made to eligible families with children under the age of 18.
-The funds are provided by the Canada Revenue Agency (CRA).
+The funds are provided by the Canada Revenue Agency (CRA) and will show up on your bank statement as a Canada Fed Deposit.
 Families can use the money however they see fit, but it is typically used for things like food, clothing, and shelter.